 Wifi problems seem to crop up a lot on here and unfortunately there doesn't seem to be a 'one fix' solution.

-However, sometimes any one of the following can help although, unfortunately, not always - in no particular order:
+However, I have seen that sometimes any one of the following can help some users although, unfortunately, not always.
+A bit hit and miss I'm afraid - and in no particular order:

 - Check wifi security - if it's WEP change it to WPA or WPA2 (preferably, as it's more secure)